E-Lunches – Discussions highlighting ecological and environmental anthropology and related topics

 New for the 2016-2017 school year, E-Lunches are going electronic!
 Using Adobe Connect, we will open up E-Lunches to those who may not be able to attend in person.
 To keep in the spirit of the informal discussion, attendance will only be possible in real-time – presentations and discussions will only be available through a live webinar (and in person attendance) and will not be stored permanently online for later viewing.

 If you have any E-Lunch related questions, please contact Adriane Michaelis (email@example.com).

-March’s E-Lunch features a presentation from MAA alum Amelia Hood (Johns Hopkins Berman Institute of Bioethics).
-Amelia will be leading a discussion on what the Food Sovereignty Movement is all about and wants to hear from you!
+April’s E-Lunch features a presentation from Dr. Jen Shaffer (UMD Anthropology).
+Jen will be sharing work focusing on the relationship of biodiversity and ecosystem services within human-modified landscapes of sub-Saharan Africa.
 (See the abstract below for more information.)
-To attend via webinar, use the following link: https://webmeeting.umd.edu/marchelunch/.
+To attend via webinar, use the following link: https://webmeeting.umd.edu/aprilelunch/.

 Plant Diversity in Southern Mozambique’s Human-Modified Landscapes

 L. Jen Shaffer, University of Maryland, Department of Anthropology